MRamyasreelakshmi/simple-interest-projects/readme.md

 # Simple Interest Calculator Widget for WordPress

-The simple interest calculator can be used to provide a quick and accurate calculation of interest assessed on a loan or investment.
+The simple interest calculator can be used to provide a quick and accurate calculation of interest assessed on a loan or investment

 ![Simple Interest Calculator Input Form](/assets/images/screenshot-1.png "Simple Interest Calculator Input Form")